 The following tutorial demonstrates how to turn on and off the option to switch to headset audio if the mixed reality portal is running when you’re using a version of the Windows 10 operating system.

-How to Turn On/Off Switch to Headset Audio if Mixed Reality Portal Running
+How to Automatically Switch to Headset Audio When Using Mixed Reality Portal

 You can turn on and off the option for switching to using the headset audio when the mixed reality portal is running on your computer from the Audio and speech section of the Mixed reality settings.
 Here is how you can find it: